Cumulocity-IoT/c8y-docs/content/terms-and-conditions/quotas.md

 * **Soft**: Services are guaranteed to operate within the specified service-level agreements as long as the quotas are not exceeded; however, exceeding the quotas may result in a degraded user experience and no assurance of meeting the service-level agreements.
 <!-- * **Configurable**: Services enforce this quota, but a change of the quota may be requested through technical support.
 A change in the quota may impact the service price.-->

-The quotas listed here reflect the maximum values for the standard cloud subscription unless indicated otherwise.
+The quotas listed here reflect the maximum values for the cloud subscriptions unless indicated otherwise.
+If you're unsure whether a specific cloud service quota is sufficient for your use case, we recommend reaching out to your sales contact to discuss your needs and explore potential options.
+Some quotas may be adjustable through professional services, depending on the system dimensioning and your specific requirements.
 For edge deployments, please consult the [{{< product-c8y-iot >}} Edge documentation](/edge).

 ### Platform